LunaRossie/Work--Day--Scheduler--/README.md

 ## Instruction

 The user must create a basic repository, and clone the repo to vscode.
+The project contains moment.js and jQuery to set up a work day planner.
+In order to set up the planner, HTML, local storage, CSS, and JavaScript are the tools to identify past, current, and future hours.

 ## Github